 Logos and Theme Line when Testing Creative Concepts

-John Wooden, the former UCLA Basketball Coach Emeritus, and winner of 10 NCAA National Championships while at UCLA, was fond of admonishing that we should “Never mistake activity for achievement.”
+John Wooden, the former UCLA Basketball Coach Emeritus, and winner of 10 NCAA National Championships, was fond of admonishing that we should “never mistake activity for achievement.”

-And all research studies used to understand the acceptability of a logo, mark, and theme line are exercises in activity rather than accomplishment.
-They make us feel better because we are doing something not because we are gaining anything of value.
+And all research studies used to understand the acceptability of a logo, mark, and theme line are just that.
+They are exercises in activity rather than accomplishment.
+They make us feel better because we are doing something.
+And, not because we are gaining anything of value.

+Testing Creative Concepts.
 Scenario Number One

-They spend millions of dollars on this, tweaking names, endings, plot lines, and casting — and yet the end-result has more failures than successes.
+They spend millions of dollars on this, tweaking names, endings, plot lines, and casting.
+And yet the end result has more failures than successes.
 The reason for this failure is that when asked, test subjects will voice opinions.

-However, these opinions are always viewed in a vacuum and the importance or validity of those opinions cannot be measured.
-The problem is that no one knew if they cared about the subject matter in the first place — something that should have been be done much earlier.
+The problem with testing creative concepts is that no one knew if they cared about the subject matter in the first place.
+And, that’s something that should have been be done much earlier.
 The end result is that failure occurs more often then success appears.

 The process of testing after the fact means it could be testing the wrong strategy.
 It is also at best a waste of money and at its worst destructive.
 That part of the story is found in number 2

 Scenario Number Two

 In number 1 above, we stated that “when asked, test subjects will voice opinions.
-However, these opinions are always viewed in a vacuum and the importance or validity of those opinions cannot be measured.
+However, these opinions are always viewed in a vacuum and the importance or validity of those opinions cannot be measured.”

 The opinions voiced very often eviscerate the power in the brand.
-This is much more likely when research is conducted on theme lines than it is when testing marks.
+And this is much more likely when research is conducted on theme lines than it is when testing marks.

-Testing, by its very nature, is a study in caution and more often than not the raw power of a theme that is designed to ignite passion gets reduced to its lowest common denominator.
-By removing all that “offends” and sparks passion, you often remove everything that is memorable and meaningful.
+Testing, by its very nature, is a study in caution.
+And, more often than not, the raw power of a theme that is designed to ignite passion gets reduced to its lowest common denominator.
+By removing all that “offends” and sparks passion, you remove everything that is memorable.
+And everything meaningful.
 If you believe, as we do, that “the price of clarity is the risk of offense” then testing your “pre-tested” strategic theme is putting your future in the hands of amateurs.

 It Gets Worse

 Research should prove projectable, and focus groups most certainly are not.
 Neither positive response nor negative response from focus groups is reliable.

 Testing Creative Concepts.
-Be Right In The First Place
+Be Right In The First Place.

-When looking to build a brand that steals market share and changes behavior, it is imperative to challenge everything and observe the problem dispassionately.
-Research is a crucial element of the brand development model, and yet most of the existing equity research is worthless and tainted with bias before it even has a chance to use its legs.
+When looking to build a brand that steals market share and changes behavior, it is imperative to challenge everything.
+And, observe the problem dispassionately.
+Research is a crucial element of the brand development model.
+And yet most of the existing equity research is worthless.
+Often, tainted with bias before it even has a chance to use its legs.